JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 [^ref19]: Edward Adveno Brooke, _The Gardens of England_ (London: T. McLean, [1858?]), accessed January 20, 2021, [https://www.biodiversitylibrary.org/page/41414093](https://www.biodiversitylibrary.org/page/41414093).

-[^ref20]: Wilkinson, _The Passion for Pelargoniums_, XX.
+[^ref20]: Wilkinson, _The Passion for_ _Pelargoniums_, 6, 22, 123.

-[^ref21]: Hibberd, Shirley.
-“Lecture on the Pelargonium.” _The Journal of Horticulture_, 1880, pp. 14, 74-75.
+[^ref21]: Shirley Hibberd, “Lecture on the Pelargonium,” _The Journal of Horticulture_ (1880): 14, 74–75.

-[^ref22]: Hibberd, Shirley. _The Amateur’s Flower Garden: A Handy Guide to the Formation and Management of the Flower Garden and the Cultivation of Garden Flowers_, Groombridge & Sons, 1875. [https://www.biodiversitylibrary.org/item/244730#page/31/mode/1up](https://www.biodiversitylibrary.org/item/244730#page/31/mode/1up)
+[^ref22]: Shirley Hibberd, _The Amateur’s Flower Garden: A Handy Guide to the Formation and Management of the Flower Garden and the Cultivation of Garden Flowers_ (London: Groombridge & Sons, 1875), accessed January 20, 2021, [https://www.biodiversitylibrary.org/item/244730#page/31/mode/1up](https://www.biodiversitylibrary.org/item/244730#page/31/mode/1up).

 [^ref23]: McDonald, Donald. _Sweet-Scented Flowers and Fragrant Leaves, Interesting Associations Gathered from Many Sources, with Notes on their History and Utility_, Charles Scribner’s Sons, 1895.